mmisty/cypress-allure-adapter/README.pack.md

 # cypress-allure-adapter

-This is allure adapter for cypress providing realtime results.
+This is allure adapter for Cypress providing realtime results.
 It is useful when using Allure TestOps - so you can watch tests execution.
 It adds tests, steps, suites and screenshots during tests execution.